ig3/srf/README.md

 template in the templateset.

 You study the cards.
 The cards are produced automatically when you add or edit fieldsets or templates.
-Each card is scheduled for study according to the scheduling algorithm.
-Each day, some of the cards you have never seen may be presented as new cards to study, according to your workload.
+They are presented for review at intervals determined by the scheduling algoriithm, accoring to how you rate your ability to recall them: Agin, Hard, Good or Easy.

+Each day, if your study workload isn't excessive, some new cards will be presented for study.
+The number of new cards is regulated automatically.
+If you have a large backlog: if you don't review all cards scheduled for review in a timely manner or your study time exceeds your configured limits (default: 1 hour), then no new cards will be presented.
+Otherwise, new cards will be presented, up to the daily limit you configure (default: 20 new cards per day).
+But you can always choose to see new cards, regardless of the algorithm: just click `New Card` on the home page.

 Cards start as unseen cards.
 Then they are presented as new cards with a short interval.
 Each time you review a card, its interval is adjusted